kalebhirshfield/calibre-data-manager/readme.md

     pip install -r .\requirements.txt
     ```

+2. If you are using python 3.12 or above, you will need to install setuptools module by running:

+    ```python
+    pip install setuptools
+    ```

-2. Package the app by running the following command in your terminal:
+3. Package the app by running the following command in your terminal:

     ```python
     flet pack main.py --name Calibre --icon .\assets\icon.ico